Search by Keyword

-The standard use of verses and bridges are returned to once again, culminating in a ‘verse/ verse/ bridge/ verse/ bridge/ verse’ format (or aababa).
+The standard use of verses and bridges is returned to once again, culminating in a ‘verse/ verse/ bridge/ verse/ bridge/ verse’ format (or aababa).
 A simple introduction is included while an extended final verse acts as a fitting conclusion.
 No solo section was required for this track.

 One matter that is tricky, however, is determining where the downbeat of each verse lands.
 The casual listener may not concern himself with this detail, but deeper thinkers and musicians may wonder.
 While the downbeat could either be just before the lyrics start or mid sentence (“I’m looking / through you”), for arguments sake, we’ll assume that Paul wanted it to be the first option.

-Therefore, the acoustic guitar introduction would be five measures long ending just before the vocals begin.
+Therefore, the acoustic guitar introduction would be five measures long, ending just before the vocals begin.
 If you listen closely enough during this introduction, you can hear Paul practice his vocals in the right channel repeating “where did you go?” on the vinyl record, although the CD mix wiped this away.

 The eighteen-measure first verse then commences with the bass, drums and matches-tapping coming in on the second measure to accompany the acoustic guitar and Paul’s double-tracked lead vocals.
 Measures nine through twelve show John joining Paul with lower harmony vocals, no doubt pre-arranged by George Martin during their first recording attempt of the song on October 24th.
 Measure fifteen has Paul climaxing the verse at a high register on the words “you’re not the same” which trigger a jump from a folk-rock arrangement to a high energy feel with Paul’s winding guitar lead accented by Ringo’s organ stabs and George’s tambourine for the final three measures.

-The first measure of the second verse is marked by the last organ stab by Ringo as the downbeat which is followed immediately by the lyrics of the second verse, namely “your lips are moving.”
+The first measure of the second verse is marked by the last organ stab by Ringo as the downbeat, which is followed immediately by the lyrics of the second verse, namely “your lips are moving.”
 This verse actually becomes nineteen measures long because of one extra measure of high energy vamping at the end.
 Otherwise, the framework of the verse is identical to the first except for the appearance of George on electric guitar for the first time in the twelfth and thirteenth measures.

-An eight-measure bridge is next heard which maintains the double-tracked lead vocals as well as the tambourine as heard in the final measures of the previous verse.
-The lap-slapping is still heard but in a rather haphazard manner that is quite out of beat at times, such as in the fourth measure.
+An eight-measure bridge is next heard, which maintains the double-tracked lead vocals as well as the tambourine as heard in the final measures of the previous verse.
+The match-slapping is still heard but in a rather haphazard manner that is quite out of beat at times, such as in the fourth measure.
 A noticeable edit is heard in the fifth measure during the lyric “love has a nasty habit.”
 George’s lead guitar ramblings are also heard in the bridge on the fourth, seventh and eighth measures.

-Following this is another nineteen-measure verse that is essentially identical to the second verse except for a new set of lyrics.
+Following this is another nineteen-measure verse, which is essentially identical to the second verse except for a new set of lyrics.
 George also adds a couple of interjectory fills in measures four and eight this time around.
 This appears to be a problematic verse in a few ways, the first example being feedback from the acoustic guitar microphone in the sixth measure in-between the lyrics “you were above me (squeak) but not today.”
 This is followed in the eighth measure by what sounds like George dropping his tambourine while waiting to come in on the sixteenth measure.
 The eighteenth measure is where Ringo apparently forgot to hit his organ stab twice, resulting in a slightly off beat overdub on another track to fix the problem.
 And Ringo also misses the snare drum again in the fourteenth measure after the words “you’re down there.”

 A repeat of the eight-measure bridge comes next which pretty much comes off without much of a problem.
-Ringo opts not to play his lap this time around while George keeps his guitar ramblings to a minimum.
+Ringo opts not to match-tap this time around while George keeps his guitar ramblings to a minimum.
 A repeat of the first verse then occurs which extends the measure count indefinitely as a fade-out conclusion to the song.
 Ringo continues to miss-hit his snare many times, which is especially noticeable in the eighth measure.
 George is heard doodling around a little on guitar in the third and fourth measure, but he appears to be out of ad-lib ideas and just sits out the rest of the song after that, except for his tambourine playing in the fade-out of course.
 During the twelve measures of high-energy vamping in the conclusion, Paul plays up his vocal high jinks with single-tracked ad-libs like “yeah, a-baby, you’ve changed” and “a-you changed, you changed…” as he fades off into the sunset.

 This being essentially a ‘Paul song’ however you slice it, McCartney takes center stage with his double-tracked lead vocals and vibrant guitar leads in the final measures of each verse.
 His bass work is also engaging, his downward run that accompanies his upward rise in vocals (such as when “I’m looking through you” or “I thought I knew you” is heard) being especially notable.
 John does well in playing the folk-guitarist role with touches of well-performed vocal harmonies in each mid-verse.
-Ringo’s simplified drums in the rhythm track are no more than a simple hi-hat/snare beat without any fills or cymbal crashes.
-However, they kept him quite busy with organ stabs and lap drums as overdubs, which show him as a real trooper.
+Ringo’s drums in the rhythm track are no more than a simple hi-hat/snare beat without any fills or cymbal crashes.
+However, they kept him quite busy with organ stabs and match-tapping as overdubs, which show him as a real trooper.